-Page McBrier and Lori Lohstoeter beautifully recount this true story about how one child, given the right tools, is able to lift her family out of poverty.
-Thanks to Heifer Project International -- a charitable organization that donates livestock to poor communities around the world -- other families like Beatrice’s will also have a chance to change their lives.
+Heifer Project International is a charitable organization that donates livestock to poor communities around the world, giving other families like Beatrice’s a chance to change their lives.

 Page McBrier is a freelance writer and the author of many books for children, including Confessions of a Reluctant Elf and a number of books in the Treehouse Times and the Oliver and Company series, among others.
 In addition to writing, she has led theater workshops and taught drama in elementary schools.
 Ms. McBrier currently serves on the board of an arts afterschool program for middle school children.
 She lives with her husband and their two sons in Rowayton, Connecticut.

 Lori Lohstoeter received her BFA from the University of Arkansas and earned her BA in commercial illustration from the ArtCenter College of Design in southern California.
 Lori was often hired as a children’s book illustrator for her vivid palette and bold brushwork.
 Her work has been featured on packaging for Estee Lauder, billboards for Jose Cuervo tequila, and more.
 She is an adjunct teacher for color theory at Norwalk Community College.

 Publisher: Atheneum Books for Young Readers (January 24, 2012)